CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 - More complex user interface

 ##  Vision statement
-FOR teachers, people without reliable internet, communicator, and more WHO need a way to quickly and reliably transfer files to near-by recipients, THE Fileshare mobile app is a bluetooth driven app THAT sets up a file sharing network from one phone to others via bluetooth.
+FOR people without reliable internet or want a way to transfer files without WiFi/cell service WHO need a way to quickly and reliably transfer files to near-by recipients, THE (name TBD) mobile app is a bluetooth driven Android app THAT sets up a file sharing network from one phone to others, potentially routing through multiple devices running the app.

-UNLIKE Android Nearby Share, users can choose to listen in so that the files arent available to everyone.
-This leads to a pseudo-community-privacy file share channel.
-OUR app allows for simple file transfer between expecting parties who need the data quickly.
+UNLIKE other Bluetooth file transfer solutions, users can choose to directly transfer files to a targeted device so that the files aren't available to everyone.
+Also unlike other solutions, our app can transfer files/messages through other devices running the app, leading to a wider area of service.
+All of this put together creates a robust, secure file sharing channel.
+OUR app allows for simple file transfer between expecting parties who need the data quickly, with a wide physical range of service.

 ##  Feature list
 * Two screen UI